 While most people can imagine what the graph of a set of numbers looks like, it’s much more difficult to imagine what stacks of, say, averages look like.

 Let’s start with a mean, like heights of students in the above cartoon.
 As you probably know, heights (and many other natural phenomenon) follow a bell curve shape.
 So if you surveyed your class, you’d probably find a few short people, a few tall people, and most people would fall in between.
 Let’s say the average height was 5’9″.
 Survey all the classes in your school and you’ll probably get somewhere close to the average.
 If you had 10 classes of students, you might get 5’9″, 5’8″, 5’10”, 5’9″, 5’7″, 5’9″, 5’9″, 5’10”, 5’7″, and 5’9″.
 If you graph all of those averages, you’re probably going to get a graph that resembles the “sporkahedron.”
 For other data sets, you might get something that looks flatlined, like a uniform distribution.
 It’s almost impossible to predict what that graph will look like, but the Central Limit Theorem tells us that if you have a ton of data, it’ll eventually look like a bell curve.
-That’s the basis behind a sampling distribution: you take your average (or another statistic, like the variance) and you plot those statistics on a graph.
+That’s the basic idea: you take your average (or another statistic, like the variance) and you plot those statistics on a graph.

 This video introduces the Central Limit Theorem as it applies to these distributions.
 The “mean of the sampling distribution of the means” is just math-speak for plotting a graph of averages (like I outlined above) and then finding the average of that set of data.

 In a nutshell, this is the same as the population mean.
 For example, if your population mean (μ) is 99, then the mean of the sampling distribution of the mean, μm, is also 99 (as long as you have a sufficiently large sample size).
 If you want to understand why, watch the video or read on below.